Table of Contents

 - UTF-32: Fixed-width encoding.
 All code points take four bytes.
 An enormous memory hog, but fast to operate on.
 Rarely used.

-method gives you a code unit, not a full character code.codePointAt
+charCodeAtmethod gives you a code unit, not a full character code.codePointAtmethod, added later, does give a full Unicode character.

 Flat Array